isinghrana/fabric-samples-healthcare/README.md

 ## Purpose

-The purpose of this repositiry is to share some end to end tutorials similar to the public docuemntation but using health care public datasets.
+The purpose of this repository is to share some end to end tutorials similar to the public docuemntation but using health care public datasets.

 <hr/>